supa2/Automaton/Automaton-Machine-class.md

   led1.cycle().trigger( led1.EVT_BLINK );
 ```

 The trigger() method is a lightweight alternative to the message queue (which uses SRAM).
-Triggered events can not be stored but must be processed immediately.
+Triggered events can not be stored but are processed immediately or discarded.

 ## Timers & pins ##